PERSPECTIVE LIVING MAGAZINE

 Raving reports

-There were enthusiastic accounts about increased company revenue, job satisfaction, brand loyalty and even organisational commitment.
+Following the 4 Day Week Global programme, there were enthusiastic reports.
+From increased company revenue, job satisfaction, brand loyalty to organisational commitment.
 Employees were talking about how working less but earning the same was improving their lives.
 It was making them feel more relaxed, healthier, and happier with their improved work life balance.
 Even from Britain, known for its long working culture, there were positive reports from the wide variety of partaking sectors.
 One company director, Nicci Russell of Waterwise, said: “We all love the extra day out of the office.
 We come back refreshed and it’s great for our well-being.
 We’re certainly more productive.”

-Valuable lessons were learned for those type of organisations trying to change decades of ingrained workplace cultures and systems, said 4 Day Week Global.
-“The pandemic has created the perfect environment for business to use the lessons from the enforced change to our work habits,” said Charlotte Lockhart, who together with Andrew Barnes established the initiative.
+Valuable lessons were learned for those type of organisations trying to change decades of ingrained workplace cultures and systems.
+It’s what 4 Day Week Global argues.
+“The pandemic has created the perfect environment for business to use the lessons from the enforced change to our work habits,” said Charlotte Lockhart.
+Together with Andrew Barnes she established the initiative.
 She also told us: “We hope to change the world by changing the way the world works.”

 “The pandemic has created the perfect environment for business to use the lessons from the enforced change to our work habits.
 We hope to change the world, by changing the way the world works.”